zjhuang22/maskscoring_rcnn/README.md

 Acknowledgment
 -------------
-The work was mainly done during an internship at [Horizon Robotics](http://en.horizon.ai/)
+The work was done during an internship at [Horizon Robotics](http://en.horizon.ai/)

 Citations
 ---------------